dontKnew/cheatsheet/web seo/readmd.md

 ### Backlinks
      - Backlinks are incoming links to a main webpage.
      - Backlinks are also known as inbound links, incoming links, inlinks, and inward links.
-     - create backlinks in high quality domain
+     - create backlinks in high quality domain (DA & PA > 50)
+     - create Domain Authority of your site
      - Tips :
         - create relevant keyword domain name website & post blogs... for main webpage
         - try to link high quality domain

 ## OnPage

-### Social Media
-    - username should be same in all social media accounts
+    - social username should be same in all social media accounts
-    - username should be same as domain name
+    - social username should be same as domain name
+    - add schema in site according to business

+## Technical SEO
+    - increase AMP (Accelerated Mobile Pages) for mobile users
+    - old page indexin shold be redirection to new page url
+    - fix google console error